N8N

 https://api.json2video.com/v2/movies

-. - Headers: Add the following headers:
+. - Headers: Enable the "Send Headers" button:

 x-api-key